MarcoDava/CrowdSurfer/README.md

 # CrowdSurfer

-Problem:
-Students often are unaware of how full a building is

-4 methods

-Bluetooth:
-Scans the amount of people in the area using bluetooth.

-Pros:
-Non-invasive
-Accurate
-Does not need external permission
-Phone app
-Cons:
-Limited Range
-Can miss people that dont have bluetooth active

-Mac Address:
-Uses the wifi and takes the mac address of everyone using the internet

-Computer vision

-Location Services
-Will use other users locations to track places that are crowded

-Pros:
-Non-invasive
-Accurate
-Phone app
-Could be combined with bluetooth

-Cons:
-User Based
-Requires database

-Final verdict: Bluetooth and Location Services

 How the app will work:
 It will ping the users location every 1-2 minutes and adds it into a database of user locations.
 It will then use all the locations in the database to determine how full an area is.
 Additions: